Border Morris

 Context

-In the 19th century Border morris was a simple form of dance usually performed by men for money.
-They would tour their local areas in the winter months when there was less work on the land and people were more likely to be charitable because Christmas is a traditional time for giving.
-Border morris was a cadging activity like busking today, the dancers offered entertainment (dance) in return for money.
-The teams were small and were most likely to be accompanied by percussion instruments such as triangles or drums.
+In the 19th century border morris was a simple form of dance usually performed by men for money.
+Groups of dancers would tour their local areas in the winter months when there was less work on the land.
+Border morris was a cadging activity like busking today; the dancers offered entertainment (dance) in return for money.
+Historical border teams were small, and the music which accompanied the dancing featured much percussion, including instruments such as triangles and drums.

 What

-In the early part of the 19th century Cotswold, Border and Northwest morris clothing would have been indistinguishable from each other.
-Dancers would have gone out in their finest Sunday best clothing, perhaps dressed in white, covered in ribbons and topped off with a smart hat.
-Throughout the 19th century the quality of their costumes got cheaper, coloured strips of rags were attached to old clothes.
-Sometimes these clothes were normal jackets but turned inside out and sometimes they used women’s clothing.
-In some places these rags were replaced with paper, perhaps due to a local paper making industry and by the 1920s some dancers were wearing fancy dress costumes.
+In the early part of the 19th century Cotswold, Border, and Northwest morris clothing would have been indistinguishable from each other.
+Dancers would have gone out in their finest Sunday best clothing, perhaps dressed in white, covered in ribbons, and topped off with a smart hat.
+Throughout the 19th century the quality of costumes in the Shropshire, Herefordshire and Worcestershire area deteriorated.
+One cost efficient method was to attach coloured strips of rags to old clothes.
+Sometimes these clothes were normal jackets turned inside out, in other places the (mostly male) dancers wore women’s clothing (see molly dancing, section 8).
+In some places rags were even replaced with strips of paper.
+By the 1920s some dancers were wearing fancy dress costumes.
 There were two main purposes to the wide styles of costume used in this type of morris 1) to entertain and 2) to symbolise performance.
 This was something special and different, this was morris dancing.

-Today Border morris dances create eye-catching costumes often using rag jackets, (a jacket or waistcoat covered in many rows of ‘rags’ - thin strips of fabric) and disguise as their base.
-Whilst some teams wear old fashioned working style clothing replicating what might have been worn in the past, other teams have used the rag jacket - and - disguise combination to great visual effect.
+Today Border morris dances create eye-catching costumes often using facial disguise and rag jackets.
+Rag jackets, also known as tatter jackets or ‘raggles’ are a waistcoat, or coat covered in many rows of small fabric strips.
+Whilst some teams wear old fashioned working style clothing replicating what might have been worn in the past, other teams have used the rag jacket-and-disguise combination to great visual effect.
 Alternative morris is a recent development with teams creating dark, gothic style costumes.
-They dance mostly in black and create very striking performances, often with heavy drumming and mysterious tunes.
+They dance wearing mostly black costumes and create very striking performances, often with heavy drumming and eerie tunes in minor keys.